The number of ends of critical branching random walks: Introduction

+In particular if $m_\mu < 1/\rho(P)$, then the condition in Theorem \ref{vtran} holds and the trace has infinitely many ends almost surely.
+On the other hand if $m_\mu > 1/\rho(P)$, then the BRW is recurrent and the trace therefore has as many ends as the underlying graph almost surely (indeed, almost surely the trace \emph{is} the whole graph).
+We are therefore mainly interested in the critical case $m_\mu = 1/\rho(P)$.

 Of course, there are cases which are not covered by Theorem \ref{vtran}.
-We highlight several interesting and illuminating examples, finding cases where critical BRW has one end, infinitely many ends, and everything in between.
+We highlight several examples, finding cases where critical BRW has one end, infinitely many ends, and everything in between.